-It’s also a beautiful plant and many find it relaxing and calming to have luck bamboo in their homes.
-The plant’s gentle movements, beautiful color and strong growth are all plus points for a house plant.
+It’s also a beautiful plant and many find it relaxing and calming to have lucky bamboo in their homes.
+The plant’s gentle movements, beautiful color, and strong growth are all plus points for a house plant.

 History of the Lucky Bamboo

 While almost any house plant can bring good health benefits to humans living near it, the lucky bamboo is believed to be an actual cure in Ancient China.
 Its history dates back over 5,000 years with the practice of Feng Shui.